EasyCorp/EasyAdminBundle/Resources/doc/getting-started/4-views-and-actions.md

 ### Views

-**List View**

-Displays the list of items that match the given criteria and provides automatic pagination and column sorting:
+The **List View** displays the list of items that match the given criteria and provides automatic pagination and column sorting:

 ![List view interface](../images/easyadmin-list-view.png)

-**Show View**

-The `show` view is used when displaying the contents of any entity:
+The **Show View** is used when displaying the contents of any entity:

 ![Show view interface](../images/easyadmin-show-view.png)

-**Edit and New Views**

-The `edit` view is used when creating new elements of the given entity.
+The **Edit and New Views** are pretty similar.
+The `new` view is used when creating new elements of the given entity.
 The `edit` view is displayed when modifying the contents of any existing entity:

 ![Edit view interface](../images/easyadmin-edit-view.png)

-**Search View**

-The `search` view is used to display the results of any query performed by the user.
+The **Search View** is used to display the results of any query performed by the user.
 It reuses most of the design and features of the `list` view to ensure a consistent user experience:

 ![Search view interface](../images/easyadmin-search-view.png)

 ### Actions

-Each view includes one or more **actions** to perform operations on the items displayed in that view.
+Each view can include one or more **actions** to perform operations on the items displayed in that view.
 For example, the default `list` view interface includes four actions as buttons or links:

 ![List view interface](../images/easyadmin-list-view-actions.png)